tc39/proposal-temporal/docs/yearmonth.md

 Together, `isoYear`, `isoMonth`, and `refISODay` must represent a valid date in that calendar, even if you are passing a different calendar as the `calendar` parameter.

 The range of allowed values for this type is exactly enough that calling [`getYearMonth()`](./date.html#getYearMonth) on any valid `Temporal.Date` will succeed.
-If `isoYear` and `isoMonth` are outside of this range, then `constrain` mode will clamp the date to the limit of the allowed range.
+If `isoYear` and `isoMonth` are outside of this range, then this function will throw a `RangeError`.
-Both `balance` and `reject` mode will throw a `RangeError` in this case.

 > **NOTE**: The `isoMonth` argument ranges from 1 to 12, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).